Instant Interview

 7. Handling Ambiguity and Pressure

 Interviewers sometimes ask intentionally open-ended questions or push back on your answers.
-This isn't adversarial — they're testing how you perform under the kind of ambiguity and pressure that the actual job involves.
+This isn't adversarial.
+They're testing how you perform under the kind of ambiguity and pressure that the actual job involves.

 What interviewers notice: